-- Most people need some kind of estate plan, but less than half of Americans have taken steps to put the necessary documents together.
+- Most people need some kind of estate plan, but only one-third of Americans have taken steps to put the necessary documents together.

 - A will is your most basic estate planning document, allowing you to write out instructions for how your assets will be distributed.

 - A living trust offers more flexibility and privacy in determining asset distribution, and will avoid the time and expense of probate.

 If you haven’t taken the time to list all your assets, you might be surprised to discover how big your estate actually is.
 It’s everything you own, including cash and investments, pensions, 403(b) balances, IRAs, life insurance policies, real estate, personal possessions, heirlooms and yes, the family dog.
 Even if your net worth is small, you still need an estate plan so you can make important decisions about:

 - Assets.
 Who gets your belongings after you die?

 - Legacy gifts.
 Do you want to give money to charities now and after your death?

 - Your healthcare and finances.
 Who will make decisions for you if you are incapacitated?